Charge-State Stability of Color Centers in Wide-Bandgap Semiconductors: Theoretical Approach

-\textit{Approach to thermally driven charge transfer.}---As in earlier work~\cite{Kuate2023theor}, we consider the expected rate of transfer for an electron associated with a defect in a crystal, but no longer in the fully dilute limit.
+As in earlier work~\cite{Kuate2023theor}, we consider the expected rate of transfer for an electron associated with a defect in a crystal, but no longer in the fully dilute limit.
 Suppose the electron has a definite momentum at each point in time $\hbar\mathbf{k}(t)$.
-In the non-relativistic limit, we can compute the rate associated with the transfer of the electron with effective $m^*$ across a distance $|\Delta\mathbf{r}|$ between ionized defects A and D as
+In the non-relativistic limit, we can compute the rate associated with the transfer of the electron with effective mass $m^*$ across a distance $|\Delta\mathbf{r}|$ between ionized defects A and D as

 Above, we have used the definition of the Dirac delta function to convey that the rate is obtained by considering the average projection of the velocity onto the desired displacement of the electron divided by the distance $|\Delta\mathbf{r}|$ at the time the electron has completed the trajectory.